An ideal client is a person or a company whose needs and wants are met by the products and services your company is offering.

 - What are their strategies for attracting clients?

-Competitor analysis is an effective way of determining comparative advantage.
-Before the age of the Internet, companies sent spies to work for the competitor so they can get their trade secrets.
+Competitor analysis is an effective way of gaining an advantage.
+Before the age of the Internet, companies sent spies to work for the competitor so they could get their trade secrets.
 This helped them build client profiles on the ideal client for their business.

-While some companies may still resort to such techniques, these are no longer necessary.
-You can simply check their social media posts and study a blog post to see the content they publish, visit their websites or engage their customers on why they like the products and services.
+Thanks to the Internet, you can simply check their social media posts and study a blog post to see the content they publish.
+You can also visit their websites or engage their customers on why they like the products and services.

 Have you identified your Branded Value Proposition (BVP)?
-This is the statement that summarizes the overall value of your product or service to your client.
+This is the statement that summarises the overall value of your product or service to your client.

 The BVP will not just be represented in all types of marketing copy.
-It will be used as your guide when improving existing products and services as well as developing new ones:
+It will be used as your statistical data guide when improving existing products and services as well as developing new ones: